Updated: July 5, 2017

 This is one of the most important questions you can ask about a problem in your niche.
 The best ways to make money with your blog are services and digital products.
 These only work if the problem that they are solving is severe enough that people are willing to pay for it.

-I created The Ultimate Guide to Pinterest for Bloggers because the problem of utilizing Pinterest to drive traffic to your blog is a big enough problem that people are willing to pay to get it solved.
+I created Billionaire Pinterest because the problem of utilizing Pinterest to drive traffic to your blog is a big enough problem that people are willing to pay to get it solved.

 You aren’t going to make money selling a book on how to properly wash dishes.
 That isn’t a severe enough problem to people.